kyverno/kyverno/gh-pages/content/features.md

 * Validate using overlays and powerful conditionals

+* Generate default resources during namespace creation

-* Policy violation reporting for existing resources
+* Reporting of policy violations for existing resources

 * Kubernetes events for resource changes and policy enforcement

-* Test using kubectl
+* Test policy changes using kubectl